Graduation cords from Honors Graduation have made this opportunity possible. Thanks for your generosity!

 - Design & work on a community improvement project, using our checklist as a guide.
 Watch our webinar here for answers to some recent questions.

-- Submit your design thinking project work by June 28, 2021 11:59 MST (see FAQ’s & Details page for link and details on submission requirements).
+- Submit your final application by April 8, 2024, at 11:59 Mountain Time (see FAQ’s & Details page for link and details on submission requirements).
+If you have any questions regarding the application, you can email scholarship[at]honorsgraduation.com for assistance.

-- We select 5 winners to receive $10,000 tuition scholarships to their colleges, with the top one receiving $5,000 funding to launch their project into the design thinking cycle once more during the summer of 2021 to maximize impact.
+- We select five winners to receive $10,000 tuition scholarships, with the top project receiving an additional $5,000 grant to continue funding their project and maximize impact.
 We select applications based on their completion, seriousness, and viability.

-- You must be a graduating high school senior that will be attending a college or university to continue your education.
+- You must be a graduating high school senior that will be attending a U.S.-based college, trade school, or university to continue your education.

 Read full terms & conditions here:

-To be eligible for the scholarship, applicants must be graduating high school seniors planning on attending an accredited college or university in the United States of America.
+To be eligible for the scholarship, applicants must be graduating high school seniors planning on attending an accredited college, university, or trade school in the United States of America.
 Additionally, students must have met all of the requirements described on this website (https://honorsgradu.com/).
 Employees of Honors Graduation and their families are not eligible to participate.
 Submissions must be received before the deadlines in order to qualify for the scholarship program.
 Mailed applications must be postmarked by that deadline.
 There are no citizenship requirements.

 By submitting your work, you agree that we may display the project on our websites, including, but not limited to photos, links, videos, etc. This will likely only be done for winning candidates, and will only include the applicant’s name, school, and the project itself.
 No other personal contact information we collect will be used without explicit permission obtained beforehand via email.